oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ### Installing maven

-oVirt is managed by maven version 2.2.x, maven 3.x will not work.
+oVirt engine is using maven version 2.2.x, maven 3.x will not work. yum install -y maven2
-For Fedora 14/15 this is the default, use:

-      yum install -y maven2

 Add Maven to Path: